-The study abstract is as follows: This study explores whether and how beginning 2-year college students' engagement in active learning within STEM classrooms is related to their intent to transfer to a 4-year institution.
+This study explored whether and how beginning 2-year college students' engagement in active learning within STEM classrooms was related to their intent to transfer to a 4-year institution.
 Despite the potentially important role active learning experiences play in shaping 2-year college students' intent to transfer upward, there is a dearth of research to investigate this relationship.
-To fill this gap, we explore the linkage between active learning and intent to transfer.
-In addition, we explore whether and how transfer self-efficacy may mediate this relationship.
-Based on survey data collected from a statewide sample of first-year 2-year college students beginning in STEM programs or courses and controlling for student entry characteristics and post-secondary factors, a path analysis of mediation reveals that active learning both is directly related to transfer intent and exerts an indirect relationship through its positive influence on transfer self-efficacy.
+To fill this gap, the authors explored the linkage between active learning and intent to transfer.
+In addition, they explored whether and how transfer self-efficacy may mediate this relationship.
+Based on survey data collected from a statewide sample of first-year 2-year college students beginning in STEM programs or courses and controlling for student entry characteristics and post-secondary factors, a path analysis of mediation revealed that active learning both is directly related to transfer intent and exerted an indirect relationship through its positive influence on transfer self-efficacy.

 December 9, 2016

-The Review of Higher Education has accepted for publication the validation study of the Expanding STEM Talent survey, conducted by Dr. Xueli Wang and Seo Young Lee.
-The paper is entitled "Investigating the psychometric properties of a new survey instrument measuring factors contributing to upward transfer in STEM fields."
+The Review of Higher Education accepted for publication the validation study of the Expanding STEM Talent survey, conducted by Dr. Xueli Wang and Seo Young Lee , "Investigating the Psychometric Properties of a New Survey Instrument Measuring Factors Contributing to Upward Transfer in STEM Fields."
 The study's abstract is as follows: In this study, we investigated the validity of a new survey instrument measuring motivational, learning, and contextual factors that could influence transfer in STEM fields from 2-year to 4- year institutions.
 In particular, the psychometric properties were examined for the six latent factors included in the instrument: (a) initial attitudes toward math, (b) initial attitudes toward science, (c) self-efficacy in math, (d) self-efficacy in science, (e) active learning, and (f) transfer oriented interaction.
 Using a combination of confirmatory factor analysis and item response theory, we found that the overall factor structure is a valid, but individual items underlying the six factors can be further improved to capture characteristics of students at all levels of a given latent trait.
 Our study advances a new survey instrument to illuminate potential mechanisms underlying transfer in STEM and expands the methodological repertoire for higher education research relying on surveys.

 November 17, 2016

 Dr. Xueli Wang presented a research brief for the Expanding STEM Talent Through Upward Transfer partners at UW Colleges on October 21, 2016.
 In this presentation, she reviewed the project’s research design and plan for longitudinal data collection and analysis.
-In addition, several research findings through the base year survey, follow-up interview and first follow-up survey and interview were highlighted.
+In addition, several research findings through the base year survey, follow-up interviews, and first follow-up survey and interviews were highlighted.

 November 17, 2016